 Here at DPP, our experienced motoring offence solicitors are experts in handling all types of driving offence cases.

-- Totting up points from minor offences such as speeding
+- Totting up points from minor offences, such as speeding

 - Driving under the influence of drink or drugs

-- Driving without insurance, a valid licence or a valid MOT
+- Driving without an MOT

 - Driving whilst disqualified

 - Driving without due care and attention (Careless driving)

 This area covers both non-serious and serious driving offences, which are classified as “any offence that cannot simply be punished by a fixed penalty”, such as when an offender receives a speeding fine.